On the Galactic Center Being the Main Source of Galactic Cosmic Rays as Evidenced by Recent Cosmic Ray and Gamma Ray Observations: Introduction

 ~~~~~~The origin of cosmic rays (CRs) has been a mystery since their discovery in 1912.
 CRs have a nearly featureless power-law spectrum with a spectral index of about $-3$ from energies of $\sim 10^{9}$ to $\sim 10^{20}$ eV.
 However, detailed measurements revealed several subtle structures in the CR spectrum at $\sim4\times10^{15}$ eV (knee), $\sim4\times10^{17}$ eV ($2$nd knee), $\sim 5\times10^{18}$ eV (ankle), and $\sim 6\times10^{19}$ eV (Greisen-Zatsepin-Kuzmin cut-off) \cite{Horandel07}.
 The study of these structures is of great importance for understanding the origin, propagation and interaction of CRs.

-It is generally believed that supernova remnants (SNRs) are the sources of Galactic CRs (GCRs), based on the simple argument that the power by SNRs is sufficient to sustain the total power of GCRs \cite{1934Baade,1964Ginzburg}.
-However, the $\gamma$-ray observations of SNRs tend not to favor the CR nuclei acceleration in SNRs \cite{2011ApJ...734...28A}.
-There is also no direct evidence for CR nuclei sources among the thousands of GeV $\gamma$-ray sources \cite{2012ApJS..199...31N} and more than one hundred TeV $\gamma$-ray sources\footnote{http://www.mpp.mpg.de/$\sim$rwagner/sources/}.
-Other arguments against the SNR origin of GCRs can be found in e.g., \cite{2005JPhG,2009Natur.460}.
+It is generally believed that supernova remnants (SNRs) are the sources of Galactic CRs (GCRs), based on the simple argument that the power by supernovae is sufficient to sustain the total power of GCRs \cite{1934Baade,1964Ginzburg}.
+But there are still some open questions for SNRs as the dominant sources of GCRs, such as the isotopic abundance, radial gradient of CRs deduced from diffuse $\gamma$-rays, and the maximum attainable energy of particles \cite{2005JPhG,2009Natur.460}.
+The evidence from $\gamma$-ray observations is also indirect and inconclusive.
+Therefore we could have enough motivation to discuss the origin of GCRs beyond SNRs.

 Instead of discussing the stellar level sources in the Galaxy, the Galactic center (GC) as powered by the accretion of the supermassive black hole, could be a natural candidate of CR origin.
 Although the GC is relatively quiet nowadays, there is large amount of evidence suggesting that the GC may have been active $\sim 10^7$ years ago \cite{1971A&A....13..405V,1974ApJ...188..489S,2007JPhG...34.1813E}.
 Historically, here have been many discussions on the possibility that the GC is the dominant source of GCRs as a result of its activity \cite{1981AZh....58..959P,1981ICRC....2..344S,1983JPhG....9.1139G}.